-The focus of this workshop was to identify and elicit ideas for a range of scenarios: type of growth, pace of growth, intensity of development, transportation solutions, energy infrastructure, and quality of life.
-The discussion built upon the six opportunity sites identified based on a synthesis of the input from the June 10th workshop.
-Participants formed nine small groups of six to ten people to work together to create an alternative scenario, either responding to a preliminary scenario presented by City staff and the consultant team, or an original scenario.
-The nine alternatives created at the workshop will be used to shape three alternative future scenarios that – along with a legally-required “no project” (or “business as usual”) scenario – will be analyzed in depths in the forthcoming Environmental Impact Report (EIR) on the Comprehensive Plan Update.
+This workshop identified and elicited ideas for a range of scenarios: type of growth, pace of growth, intensity of development, transportation solutions, energy infrastructure, and quality of life.
+The discussion built upon the six opportunity sites that were identified based on a synthesis of the input from the June 10th workshop.
+Participants formed nine small groups of 6 to 10 people to work together to create an alternative scenario, either responding to a preliminary scenario presented by City staff and the consultant team, or an original scenario.
+The nine alternatives created at the workshop helped shape three alternative future scenarios that – along with a legally-required “no project” (or “business as usual”) scenario – were analyzed in depth in the Environmental Impact Report (EIR) on the Comprehensive Plan Update.

 Next, the draft alternatives were presented to the Planning and Transportation Commission (PTC) and City Council in the summer of 2014 and were approved for study.